 Double-click the first tDataStewardshipTaskOutput component to open its Basic settings view.

-Enter your login information to the server in the Username and Password fields.
+Enter your login information in the Username and Password

-- Click Find a campaign to open a dialog box which lists the campaigns defined on the server and for which you are the owner or you have the access rights.
+- Click Find a campaign to open a dialog box which lists the campaigns defined in Talend Data Stewardship and for which you are the owner or you have the access rights.

 Click the column header to sort the list alphabetically for text